abhishek-kumar-code/Redfish_Public/Specification.md

 The response to the POST request to create a session shall include the following:

 * An X-Auth-Token header that contains a "session auth token" that the client can use an subsequent requests
-* A "Location header that contains a hyperlink to the newly created session resource
+* A Location header that contains a hyperlink to the newly created session resource
 * The JSON response body that contains a full representation of the newly created session object (example below)

 ~~~http